-Further information on the nature of the operations and principal activity of the Company are described in the director's report.
+Further information on the nature of the operations and principal activity of the Company are described in the directors' report.

-2. Significant accounting policies
+2. Accounting policies

-2.1 Basis of preparation
+a.
+Basis of preparation

-These are special purpose financial statements that have been prepared at the request of the Executive Committee for the interest of the APNIC members and for the purpose of complying with the Corporations Act 2001 requirements to prepare and distribute financial statements to the members and must not be used for any other purpose.
+These are special purpose financial statements that have been prepared at the request of the Executive Council for the interest of the APNIC members and for the purpose of complying with the Corporations Act 2001 requirements to prepare and distribute financial statements to the members and must not be used for any other purpose.